 Depression has been shamed for too long

 When people say they don’t feel good, can’t cope with work that day, they beat themselves up for feeling low and wanting to take a day off work.
 It is also harder if you’re trying to do it without enough support.
-In many ways, therapy has become more normalized, however, medication is still quite stigmatized, usually much more so than therapy.
+In many ways, therapy has become more normalized, however medication is still quite stigmatized, usually much more so than therapy.
 It’s such a shame because medication can be so crucial for many people’s mental health.
+“There’s a sense that you’re ‘cheating’ if you take medication,” Pooja Lakshmin, M.D., clinical assistant professor of psychiatry at George Washington University School of Medicine,.
+“But I ask my patients, ‘If you broke your leg and your surgeon said, “We need to operate,” would you call that cheating?’”
 As long as so many people view mental health conditions as somehow more shameful and lesser than physical health conditions, the stigma will remain.

-But what does Normalising Depression look like in practice?
+But what does Normalizing Depression look like in practice?